Oppkine History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The Oppkine name is an important part of the history of the ancient Anglo-Saxon tribes of Britain.
 Oppkine is derived from the name Hobb, a pet form of the personal name Robert.
 This name was supplemented by the common diminutive suffix -kin.
 Thus, the original form of the surname Oppkine was Hobbe-kin.
-CITATION[CLOSE]

 Early Origins of the Oppkine family